 The United States Constitution was signed on September 17, 1787 by delegates to the constitutional convention.
 In doing so, the delegates established the national government of the United States and its fundamental laws.
 They also established the three branches of government along with what they viewed as a system of checks and balances with the goal of ensuring that no single branch would have too much power.
-Today, many people are questioning whether that system is effective in ensuring the balance of power.
-I wonder if assertion of power can ever be balanced in such structure.
+Today, many people are questioning whether that system is effective in ensuring a “balance of power.”

 In 1956, President Eisenhower signed into law Constitution Week, which runs September 17-23, to commemorate the ratification of the Constitution.
 In 2004, the federal government designated September 17 as Constitution and Citizenship Day.
-The Federal government now requires any educational institution that receives federal funding to make information and education about the U.S. Constitution for its students.
+The federal government now requires any educational institution that receives federal funding to make information and education about the U.S. Constitution available to its students.

-As I sit with the task of providing information to the CU community about Constitution Day, I feel compelled to question, perhaps even interrogate, how the Constitution came into being, for whom it was designed, and what was and was not included in it.
-Let’s take a look at the Preamble to the Constitution.
+As I sit with the task of providing information to the CU community about Constitution Day, I feel compelled to question, perhaps even interrogate, how the Constitution came into being, for whom it was designed, what was and was not included in it, who is and is not truly protected by the Constitution, and most importantly, what is our individual and collective responsibility for the preservation of democracy.

-Despite the high ideals of the Preamble, we, as a nation, still struggle with issues of representation and the full participation of all of “the People.”
-We still struggle with the provision of justice for all and the blessing of freedom for the many.
-We still struggle to form “a more perfect Union.”
+Despite the protections outlined in the Constitution, we, as a nation, struggle with the provision of justice for all and the blessings of freedom for the many.
+We struggle to form “a more perfect Union.”

 What can you do to contribute to making us a more perfect Union?